chroma-core/chroma/rust/wal3/README.md

 - A log is the unit of data isolation in wal3 and the unit of API instantiation.
 - A `Fragment` is a single, immutable file that contains a subsequence of data for a log.
 - A `Manifest` is a file that contains the metadata for the log.
-It contains the list of fragments that comprise the current state of the log.
+The current state of the log is the list of fragments.
 - A `Cursor` holds a position in the log, pinning that position and all subsequent positions from being garbage collected.